Flooding - Christchurch Borough Council

 The service is not a statutory function of the council and will be provided within the limitations of available resources.
 There may be occasions when there will be no emergency sandbag delivery service.

 The service is free of charge and does not extend to clearing up after flooding and recovering sandbags after the event.
-For advice on clearing up sandbags see Environment Agency - What to do with sandbags after a flood (opens in a new window)
+For advice on clearing up sandbags see our disposing of your sandbags page.

 Please see the Christchurch sandbag provision leaflet (pdf, 1Mb) (opens in a new window) for more information.